Ashgabat

 New U.S. Embassy Project

-The United States and Turkmenistan share a significant bilateral relationship that affects the lives of many citizens in both countries through diplomacy, economic cooperation, or cultural exchange.
-The new embassy in Ashgabat is an important physical representation the United States’ long-term commitment to its relationship with Turkmenistan.
+The United States and Turkmenistan share a significant bilateral relationship that affects the lives of many citizens in both countries.
+The new embassy in Ashgabat is an important physical representation of the United States’ long-term commitment to its relationship with Turkmenistan, serving as a platform for continued engagement.

 Turkmenistan’s natural beauty and historical landmarks attract visitors from around the world.
-From the ancient ruins of Merv, a UNESCO World Heritage site, to the stunning landscapes of the Karakum Desert and the Caspian Sea coastline, Turkmenistan offers diverse opportunities for tourism and cultural exploration.
-The new U.S. Embassy Ashgabat will not only support diplomatic and consular services but also enhance mutual understanding and collaboration on trade, education, and cultural exchange.
+From the ancient ruins of Merv, a UNESCO World Heritage site, to the stunning landscapes of the Karakum Desert and the Caspian Sea coastline, Turkmenistan offers multiple opportunities for tourism and cultural exploration.
+The new U.S. Embassy Ashgabat will not only support diplomatic and consular services but also enhance collaboration on trade, education, and cultural exchange, making the U.S. safer, stronger, and more prosperous.

 Project Overview